18 Dec 2024

 On 2 October the European Commission announced proposals to delay the implementation of EUDR by 12 months.

-The proposal would move the date of implementation to 30 December 2025 for large companies, and 30 June 2026 for small companies.
+The proposal moves the date of implementation to 30 December 2025 for large companies, and 30 June 2026 for small companies.

 What steps do agri-supply businesses need to take to comply with the EUDR?